CSUPengJ2017/CL_SPP/README.md

 ## Training
 In this repository, we present 3 experiments on SPP, including split-MNIST,CIFAR10/SVHN/NOT-MNIST/STL-10 and Caltech-101.
 Each folder contains SPP and other approaches of baseline.
-You can get the result of SPP and other 8 methods just run the script with the corresponding name.
+You can get the result of SPP and other 8 methods just run the script with the corresponding name,i.e,/exp_split_MNIST/SPP/ours.py

 ## Citation